Generate Tests with SmartBear AI

 Note

-This beta release requires a license hosted in the SLM cloud environment.
-Support for on-premise SLM licensing is planned for upcoming releases and for general availability (GA).
+This release requires a license hosted in the SLM cloud environment.
+Support for test generation with on-premise SLM licensing is planned for the upcoming 4.1.0 release.

 Enable or disable SmartBear AI in ReadyAPI